csi — camera sensors

 csi.YUV422: int

-A pixel format that is very easy to jpeg compress.
-Each pixel is stored as a grayscale 8-bit Y value followed by alternating 8-bit U/V color values that are shared between two Y values (8-bits Y1, 8-bits U, 8-bits Y2, 8-bits V, etc.).
+YUV422 pixel format.
+Each pixel is stored as a grayscale 8-bit Y value followed by alternating 8-bit U/V color values shared between two Y values (Y1, U, Y2, V, …).
 Only some image processing methods work with YUV422.

 csi.JPEG: int